facebook/react-native/docs/DevelopmentSetupAndroid.md

   - **On Windows**, go to `Control Panel` -> `System and Security` -> `System` -> `Change settings` -> `Advanced` -> `Environment variables` -> `New`. __NOTE__: You need to reopen current CMD processes to apply the new Environment variables.

 ### Install git and add it to PATH (windows)
-Download [git for windows](https://git-for-windows.github.io/) and install, remember to add it to `PATH` environment variable during installation.
-Otherwises you may hit a `not found: git` error.
+Download [git for windows](https://git-for-windows.github.io/) and install, remember to add it to the `PATH` environment variable during installation.
+Otherwise you may hit a `not found: git` error.

 ### Use gradle daemon